 The practice will:

 Ensure that there is always one person with overall responsibility for data protection.
 Currently this person is The Practice Manager should you have any questions about data protection.
 The Deputy Practice Manager will take on these responsibilities if the first named individual is absent with illness or on annual leave.

-Maintain its registration with the Information Commissioner’s Office
+Maintain its registration with the Information Commissioner’s Office .

-Ensure that all subject access requests are dealt with as per our Access to Medical Records policy
+Ensure that all subject access requests are dealt with as per our Access to Medical Records/Subject Access Request policy.

-Provide training for all staff members who handle personal information
+Provide training for all staff members who handle personal information.

-Ensure access is limited to those who need it with different levels of accessibility for more senior staff
+Ensure access is managed through RA smartcard roles and within the clinical system so that all staff are given appropriate levels of access dependant on seniority of position and the role required.

-Provide clear lines of report and supervision for compliance with data protection and also have a system for breach reporting
+Provide clear lines of report and supervision for compliance with data protection and also have a system for breach reporting.

-Carry out regular checks to monitor and assess new processing of personal data and to ensure the practice’s notification to the Information Commissioner is updated to take account of any changes in processing of personal data
+Carry out regular checks to monitor and assess new processing of personal data and to ensure the practice’s notification to the Information Commissioner is updated to take account of any changes in processing of personal data.

+Ensure new projects or processes that involve the processing of patient personal data systematically undergo a rigorous risk assessment process in order to identify and minimise risk to personal data by carrying our own Data Protection Impact Assessments (DPIAs) leading to the implementation of DPAs.
+The focus of these are to identify potential risks and implement measures to mitigate and minimise them (See DPIA policy too).

-Develop and maintain DPA procedures to include: roles and responsibilities, notification, subject access, training and compliance testing
+Develop and maintain Data Protection Agreement (DPAs) procedures to include: roles and responsibilities, notification, subject access, training and compliance testing.

+Adhere to the NHS England Corporate Records Retention and Disposal Schedule Guidance and the PCS Records Retention Schedule by ensuring different types of data are kept for no more than the appropriate amount of time and subsequently securely disposed of according to practice policy.

-Display a poster in the waiting room explaining to patients the practice policy plus a copy of the Information Commissioners certificate
+Ensure patients are aware of how their data is used by displaying a poster in the waiting room explaining to patients the practice Privacy Notice and Data Protection policy and how to access it; and a copy of the Information Commissioners certificate.
+The above information and additional links to policies and organisations where data protection rights are explained will also be provided on the practice website.

 Make available a leaflet and or a poster in reception on Access to Medical Records [*] for the information of patients.
 Also display the certificate of registration with the Information Commissioners office.

+Ensure that through waiting room display, the registration process and the website, patients are made aware of their data rights and options regarding opting out of sharing their data.

 Take steps to ensure that individual patient information is not deliberately or accidentally released or (by default) made available or accessible to a third party without the patient’s consent, unless otherwise legally compliant.
 This will include training on confidentiality issues, DPA principles, working security procedures, and the application of best practice in the workplace.